assets/img/profile.jpg

 aryoung at mit dot edu

-I’m a Mechanical Engineering Masters student in the MIT Media Lab and am advised by Ramesh Raskar.
-Before arriving at MIT, I received my Bachelor’s Degree in Mechanical Engineering and Computer Sciences at the University of Wisconsin - Madison. under the direction of Prof. Dan Negrut.
+I’m a Mechanical Engineering (Course 2) graduate research assistant in the MIT Media Lab and am advised by Ramesh Raskar.
+Before arriving at MIT, I received my Bachelor’s Degree in Mechanical Engineering and Computer Sciences at the University of Wisconsin - Madison under the direction of Prof. Dan Negrut.
 My research interests include robotics, simulation, and deep learning.
+I’m particularly interested in the co-design of intelligent software and intelligent hardware to improve upon human-engineered systems.

 Massachusetts Institute of Technology